webpack/webpack.js.org/src/content/concepts/module-federation.md

 W> When nesting is used, providing overrides to one container will automatically override the modules with the same "name" in the nested container(s).

 Overrides must be provided before the modules of the container are loaded.
+Overridables that are used in initial chunk, can only be overridden by a synchronous module override that doesn't use Promises.
+Once evaluated, overridables are no longer overridable.

 ## High-level concepts